akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 made before finalizing the APIs.
 Compared to Akka 2.5.x the source incompatible changes are:

 * `Behaviors.intercept` now takes a factory function for the interceptor.
-* `ActorSystem.scheduler` previously gave access to the classic `akka.actor.Scheduler` but now returns a typed specific `akka.actor.typed.Scheduler`.
+* `ActorSystem.scheduler` previously gave access to the classic `akka.actor.Scheduler` but now returns a specific `akka.actor.typed.Scheduler`.
   Additionally `schedule` method has been replaced by `scheduleWithFixedDelay` and `scheduleAtFixedRate`.
 Actors that needs to schedule tasks should prefer `Behaviors.withTimers`.
 * `TimerScheduler.startPeriodicTimer`, replaced by `startTimerWithFixedDelay` or `startTimerAtFixedRate`